-Housed in our Department of Computer Science, CCI’s new Graduate Certificate in Computing Systems Security and Privacy provides broad technical expertise in software security, network security, and computer privacy.
+Housed in our Department of Computer Science, CCI’s Graduate Certificate in Computing Systems Security and Privacy provides broad technical expertise in software security, network security, and computer privacy.

 Security and privacy are essential features of the software systems our society and economy relies on; the professionals skilled in these areas are crucial to ensuring the successful operation of industry’s software infrastructure.
-As such, the demand for well-trained computer systems security professionals is growing as there is an estimated 3.5 million unfilled cybersecurity jobs globally in 2021, up from one million positions in 2014.
+As such, the demand for well-trained computer systems security professionals is growing as there was an estimated 3.5 million unfilled cybersecurity jobs globally in 2021, up from one million positions in 2014.
 This program is designed to prepare working professionals to meet this demand by providing deep technical expertise in systems security and privacy.